gnosis/safe-react-e2e-tests/docs/coverage.md

 6. Shows Owners and Confirmations step
 7. Adds the current user address as default owner
 8. Adds a new owner row with a valid address
+9. Shows a "required" error if a owner address is empty
+10. Shows a "Address already introduced" error if a owner address is duplicated
+11. Loads a owner address with a QR code
+12. Shows an error if it is an invalid address
+13. Shows an error if the ENS Name Domain is not registered
+14. Loads a owner address with a valid ENS address
+15. Selects a custom Threshold for the new Safe
+16. Removes a owner
-9. Shows Review Safe step
+17. Shows Review Safe step
-10. Checks the name of the new Safe
+18. Checks the name of the new Safe
-11. Checks the threshold of the new Safe
+19. Checks the threshold of the new Safe
-12. Checks owners of the new Safe
+20. Checks owners of the new Safe
-13. Submits the Create Safe Form
+21. Submits the Create Safe Form
-14. Checks "block explorer" and "back" button during the safe creation
+22. Checks "block explorer" and "back" button during the safe creation
-15. Checks if the Safe Created popup is showed
+23. Checks if the Safe Created popup is showed
-16. Checks safe name on the sidebar once the safe is loaded
+24. Checks safe name on the sidebar once the safe is loaded

 #### [Load safe](./../src/load_safe.test.js)
 1. Enters into the load form with the Load button component